 - Section 1.1 Establishment of the Plan.
-Rocky Brands, Inc. (the "Company") previously adopted and currently maintains the Rocky Brands, Inc. 2014 Omnibus Incentive Plan (the "Plan").
-The Company desires to amend and restate the Plan to provide for an additional number of Shares to be available for the grant of Awards and to clarify other administrative items.
-This amendment and restatement of the Plan shall continue to be referred to as the "Plan." - Section 1.2 Purpose.
+Rocky Brands, Inc. (the "Company") has established this new long-term omnibus incentive compensation plan, subject to the approval of the Company's shareholders, to permit the grant of Awards.
+This new plan is called the Rocky Brands, Inc. 2024 Omnibus Incentive Plan (the "Plan"). - Section 1.2 Purpose.
 The Plan is designed to promote the achievement of both short-term and long-term objectives of the Company by (a) aligning compensation of Participants with the interests of Company shareholders, (b) enhancing the interest of Participants in the growth and success of the Company, and (c) attracting and retaining Participants of outstanding competence. - Section 1.3 Effective Date and Duration.
-This amended and restated Plan, if approved by a majority of the votes cast by Company shareholders at the 2021 annual meeting shall become effective at such date.
-If such shareholder approval is not obtained, no Awards will be granted under this Plan, as amended and restated.
-If approved, the Plan shall remain in effect, subject to the right of the Board or the Committee to amend and terminate the Plan at any time as provided in this Plan, until all Shares subject to it shall have been purchased or acquired according to the Plan's provisions.
-In no event, however, may an Award be granted under the Plan after May 7, 2024, which date is more than ten years after the date the Plan was first approved by the shareholders.
-Notwithstanding the foregoing, all Awards heretofore granted under the Plan outstanding on the Effective Date shall continue in full force and effect in accordance with their terms, and no provision of this Plan shall be deemed to affect or otherwise modify the rights or obligations of the holders of those Awards.
+This Plan, if approved by a majority of the votes cast by Company shareholders at the 2024 annual meeting shall become effective at such date with respect to Awards granted on or after such date (the "Effective Date").
+If such shareholder approval is not obtained, no Awards will be granted under this Plan.
+If approved, the Plan shall serve as the successor to the Prior Plan; provided, however, that all Awards under the Prior Plan and any other predecessor plan outstanding on the Effective Date shall continue in full force and effect in accordance with their terms, and no provision of this Plan shall be deemed to affect or otherwise modify the rights or obligations of the holders of those Prior Plan or other predecessor plan Awards with respect to their acquisition of Shares thereunder.
+This Plan shall remain in effect, subject to the right of the Board or the Committee to amend and terminate the Plan at any time as provided in this Plan, until all Shares subject to it shall have been purchased or acquired according to the Plan's provisions.
+In no event, however, may an Award be granted under the Plan on or after June 5, 2034, which date is more than ten years after the date the Plan was first approved by the shareholders.